Optimizing Product Deduplication in E-Commerce with Multimodal Embeddings: Experiments Results

-In the training procedure, AdamW optimizer was utilized with a starting learning rate of 0.0001 then, a cosine scheduler scaled this value down to near "0".
-Image and text models are trained until convergence.
-While trials with different optimizers and learning rate values are made, this setup proved most efficient, resulting in lowest loss values.
+For both text and image models, we utilized the AdamW optimizer with a starting learning rate of 0.0001, complemented by a cosine scheduler that scales the rate down toward zero.
+This setup proved most efficient, resulting in the lowest loss values during training until convergence.

-In the culmination of the study, we address the challenge of product matching in the e-commerce domain by leveraging previously explained multimodal vector data.
-As detailed in the preceding sections, we employed sophisticated vector extraction techniques to generate dense embeddings from both textual and visual inputs.
-These vectors serve as robust representations capturing the semantic and visual nuances of each product.
-Recognizing that product similarity can be ambiguous when relying solely on either text or image data, we hypothesized that combining both modalities would provide a more comprehensive basis for accurate matching.
-While textual embeddings encapsulate descriptive and categorical information, visual embeddings capture design, color, and style attributes.
-By integrating these two sources of information, our approach aims to mitigate the limitations inherent in single-modal matching and enhance the overall precision of product pair assessments.

-To efficiently handle the high-dimensional vector data and facilitate rapid similarity searches, we utilized Milvus, an open-source vector database optimized for scalable similarity search.
-Milvus enabled us to perform vector-based retrieval operations with low latency, ensuring that our system remains responsive even as the product catalog expands.
-By indexing the combined text and image vectors in Milvus, we streamlined the retrieval process, allowing us to quickly identify candidate product pairs for further evaluation by the decider model.
-In order to evaluate the memory usage of Milvus, we indexed various sizes of randomized vectors into a single-server Milvus setup and measured the system's memory consumption.
-This approach allowed us to assess how different vector sizes impacted memory usage.
-The results, presented in Table ~\ref{tab:milvus_results}, indicated that indexing tens of millions of vectors would be practical only with a reduced vector size of \textit{128}.

-In addition to vector size analysis, in Table \ref{tab:inference_results} the inference speed comparison with well established multimodal feature extractors are shown, all architectures here have been used in evaluation mode with the same GPU and batch size of 10, using a single worker dataloader.
-As can be seen, the internal model is considerably faster when inferred, which is a crucial component in a deployed environment.
-In addition to the infer speed, default vector output sizes for both CLIP and BLIP is far larger, making the usage of these models without modification impossible as per previous vector size feasibility results.

-Building upon the vector representations, we developed a decider model designed to discern whether two products constitute a match.
-The model architecture, implemented using PyTorch Lightning, integrates both textual and visual features to make informed classification decisions.
-Specifically, the “decider” model concatenates the text and image vectors of each product pair, resulting in comprehensive feature vectors that encapsulate information from both modalities.

-The architecture comprises a series of convolutional and fully connected layers.
-A 1D convolutional layer processes the stacked feature pairs, followed by normalization and activation to stabilize training.
-Subsequent linear layers further reduce the dimensionality, incorporating dropout layers to mitigate overfitting.
-The final output layer employs a Softmax activation function to produce probability scores for the binary classification task—determining whether a pair of products matches or not.